lisa-imagia/ml-dev-open-innovation/README.md

 python main.py --predict [path_to_image]
 ```

-Will launch a prediction on a single image.
+Will launch a prediction on a single image (for example `python --predict example/8.png` should output `Predicted: 8`).

 ## Requirements

-You are asked to integrate this code into a **very light** RESTful service which can handle the following requests:
+For this challenge, you will have to integrate this code into a **very light** RESTful service which can handle the following requests:

 | Request Method | Resource | Request Header | Request Body  | Response Body | Response Status Code |
 | ------------- |:-------------:|:-------------:| -----:| -----:| -----:|